Csriso/wevape-client/README.md

 ## MVP

 - Social Stories of different users about vaping (CRUD) ✔️
-- Users, add users to follow or friend… ✔️
+- Users, add users to follow ✔️
-- People can comment, other people stories and like it. ✔️
+- Users can comment other people stories ✔️
+- Users can like people stories ✔️

 ## Backlog